 Our panel was in the Spring of 2015, and the very next day we received a call about our two boys aged 4 & 6 years old.
 We immediately knew they were for us the moment we saw their profile.
 By August 2015, our boys had moved in!

-The past 6 months have been life changing.
+The first 6 months were life changing.
 We initially struggled with our decision particularly because it was extremely difficult and although we had been prepared, nothing could prepare us for how we felt, the exhaustion and the emotions.
-Six months down the line and we would not change it for the world.
+2 and half years down the line and we would not change it for the world.
 We have our ups and downs like any family however when we see how significantly they have improved in every aspect of life, particularly at school, communication, dealing with new experiences and when we tuck our boys into bed at night and they say “I love you Dad and Daddy”, it makes it all worth it

-We get a huge sense of pride when we go to Parents evening and the teachers comment on their achievements in only 6 months.
+We get a huge sense of pride when we go to Parents evening and the teachers comment on their achievements.
 We have attended assemblies, plays and pageants, children’s birthday parties (every weekend!), play dates and more, just like a ‘regular’ family!

 The boys school have been amazing!
 With the ability to be given first preference on schools, we met with all the schools in the area and had some mixed feedback, some not so great.
 We chose the school the boys attend based on how therapeutic and focused on emotions they were rather than academia as we knew our boys needed that extra arm around them to get them through.